 In 1838, the existing House of Industry was formally taken over by the new Tewkesbury Union for which the Poor Law Commissioners authorised the expenditure of £4,600.

-The workhouse location and layout are shown on the 1901 OS map below.
+The workhouse location and layout are shown on the 1901 map below.

 The building comprised a main block of three storeys, increasing to four at the rear where the ground slopes away.
 There were originally wings at each side, probably single storey out-buildings, and small separate block at the roadside to the west.

-The workhouse later became Holme Hospital providing geriatric care.
-After a period of dereliction, it was renovated in the early 1990s to become the Shepherd Mead retirement homes.
+In 1930, the site was taken over by Gloucestershire Council and became Holmwood House Public Assistance Institution.
+In 1948, it joined the National Health Service as Holm Hospital, providing geriatric care until its closure in 1969.
+After a period of dereliction, the building was renovated in the early 1990s to become the Shepherd Mead retirement homes.